 The Afghan Army has been asking countries contributing troops to the NATO-led Resolute Support mission to bolster the strength of forces in Helmand.

 The deployment of the US Marine task force will reportedly last nine months.
 The US declared its combat mission in Afghanistan over in 2014 and most troops sent to the country are deployed for advising and assisting Afghan troops.
+However, the Marines being sent to Helmand are preparing to face risks, a senior official said.

 Lt Gen William Beydler, commander of US Marine Corps Forces Central Command, told the Marine Corps Times: “Afghanistan remains a dangerous and dynamic environment.
 And our aim, training and advising the Afghan forces, is to preserve and build upon the gains they’ve made.
 Marines will face risk in this new assignment.”